neo0910/stocks/README.md

 ## Installation

-For the first time install dependencies in each service locally:
+For the first time install dependencies in each service locally

 ```bash
 $ yarn